-Stock futures open lower as coronavirus social distancing guidelines extended to April 30
+Stock futures trade lower as coronavirus social distancing guidelines extended to April 30

 Treasury Secretary Steven Mnuchin says loans to small businesses will be available this week